 I used to bank with wellsfargo because I had to at that moment, I only used them for like 6 months.
 They totally tricked me when I opened my account.
 It was supposed to be free but what they didn’t tell me was a month after I opened my account that everyone who had opened a student checking account within the last 6 months would be charged a monthly fee.
 It was ridiculous.
 I then opened an account with a credit union and closed that account.
 Banks are shady, I don’t even trust a credit union, I only have an account because I like to shop online and other reasons regarding credit and what not.
 I have paid off everything I have in credit, which wasn’t very much, I was just trying to build credit since to do anything now you have to have good credit, which is fuckin stupid.
 I am educated on the system of how credit works and it is horrible how many people use it like it is free money.
 Using a bank and credit goes against everything I believe in.
 For now I try to use the system to get to where I need to be then I will totally cut it off from there.
 It is smart to try and build credit then after you have done that never use credit ever again.
 Also, only put enough money in the bank to be able to purchase things that are electronic.
 It is so terrible that everyone now a days relies on credit and banks so much and that everything revolves around this “magical” system.
 Magic meaning conjured up bullshit!
 Our founding fathers would be disgusted!posted over 3 years ago

-I am with a credit union (non-profit institution for finance) and there are virtually NO FEES, awesome :)posted almost 3 years ago
+I am with a credit union (non-profit institution for finance) and there are virtually NO FEES, awesome :)posted about 3 years ago

 Make Her Feel Welcome with Chic Points